"This experience has changed my life. Period."

 "I know now that I can teach the most difficult text, to any student, because that is what we do here."

 –Teacher, Prosser Career Academy (CPS)

-On November 10, 2014 at an official White House ceremony, First Lady Michelle Obama awarded CPS Shakespeare! the prestigious National Arts and Humanities Youth Program Award, the nation's highest honor for after-school creative youth development initiatives from the President’s Committee on the Arts and the Humanities.
-Program co-founders Marilyn J. Halperin, Director of Education and the Ray and Judy McCaskey Endowed Chair, and director Kirsten Kelly attended the East Room ceremony on behalf of the Theater.
+On November 10, 2014, at an official White House ceremony, First Lady Michelle Obama awarded CPS Shakespeare! the prestigious National Arts and Humanities Youth Program Award, the nation's highest honor for after-school creative youth development initiatives from the President’s Committee on the Arts and the Humanities.
+Program co-founders Marilyn J. Halperin, Director of Education and the Ray and Judy McCaskey Chair, and director Kirsten Kelly attended the East Room ceremony on behalf of the Theater.
 Joining them was Prosser Career Academy junior Jennifer Guadalupe Gonzalez, a two-year alumna of CPS Shakespeare!, who was selected as the student representative to address the gathered elected, civic and cultural leaders and speak about the impact of the program on her personal and academic development.

 Watch & Listen